 What Is A Psychologist?

 The first thing is that a psychologist will have an advanced degree in psychology.
 That advanced degree can be in general psychology, clinical psychology, positive psychology, or any other psychology degree that school psychology offers.

-Psychologists can work at an independent practice, or there are psychologists, psychiatrists, and other psychiatric specialists that work through hospitals as well.
+Psychologists can work at an independent practice, or psychologists, psychiatrists, and other psychiatric specialists work through hospitals.
 Finding the right one is about the level of comfort that a patient has with that psychologist.

 For those with potential psychological disorders, this would be the proper avenue to go down.
 Psychologists also tend to work hand in hand with psychiatrists, which is a whole different thing that will be explored another time.

 A licensed therapist does much of the same.
 When we think of the term therapist, it sounds entirely different from, say, school psychologists.
 Like their psychologist counterparts, therapists are also required to have advanced education.
 A therapist will often have a Master’s degree, Ph.D., or certificates in substance abuse, clinical psychology, family therapy, counseling, or social work.